Atlanta campaign: Operations around Marietta (June 9 – July 3)

 When Sherman first found Johnston entrenched in the Marietta area on June 9, he began extending his lines beyond the Confederate lines, causing some Confederate withdrawal to new positions.
 On June 14, Lt.
 Gen. Leonidas Polk was killed by an artillery shell while scouting enemy positions with Hardee and Johnston and was temporarily replaced by Maj.
 Gen. William W. Loring.
 On June 18–19, Johnston, fearing envelopment, moved his army to a new, previously selected position astride Kennesaw Mountain, an entrenched arc-shaped line to the west of Marietta, to protect his supply line, the Western & Atlantic Railroad.
 Sherman made some unsuccessful attacks on this position but eventually extended the line on his right and forced Johnston to withdraw from the Marietta area on July 2–3.

 Kolb's Farm (June 22)

 Having encountered entrenched Confederates astride Kennesaw Mountain stretching southward, Sherman fixed them in front and extended his right wing to envelop their flank and menace the railroad.
 Johnston countered by moving Hood's corps from the left flank to the right on June 22.
 Arriving in his new position at Mt.
 Zion Church, Hood decided on his own to attack.
-Warned of Hood's intentions, Union generals John Schofield and Joseph Hooker entrenched.
+Warned of Hood's intentions, Union generals John M. Schofield and Joseph Hooker entrenched.
 Union artillery and swampy terrain thwarted Hood's attack and forced him to withdraw with heavy casualties.
 Although he was the victor, Sherman's attempts at envelopment had momentarily failed.